 - 1. The certificate must be issued by a trusted Certificate Authority (CA). - 2.
 The fully qualified hostname in the HTTPS request URL and the certificate owner ("Issued to" name) must match. - 3.
 The certificate must be current (within its "Valid from...to..." date range). - 4.
 The certificate must not be on a revocation list (either CRL or OCSP). - 5.
-Checks 1-4 are recursively applied to every certificate in the trust chain.
+Checks 1-4 are recursively applied to every certificate in the trust chain. - 6.
+The certificate is not self-signed.

-In the above list, quoted field names ("") are those used by Internet Explorer Version 8 (IE8).
+In the above list, quoted field names ("") are those used by Internet Explorer.